-(a) With the Mayor presiding, the Town Council shall meet at seven thirty p.m. on the second Monday in November, 1969 and biennially thereafter, and shall choose one of its members to be Chairperson of said Council to preside at all meetings, but such office shall not deprive such Chairperson the right to vote on any question.
+(a) With the Mayor presiding, the Town Council shall meet at seven thirty p.m. on the second Monday in November, 1969 and biennially thereafter, and shall choose one of its members to be Chairperson of said Town Council to preside at all meetings, but such office shall not deprive such Chairperson the right to vote on any question, provided when such day is a federal or state holiday such meeting shall be held on the succeeding Tuesday.

-(b) The Chairperson shall also be the Deputy Mayor and shall exercise the powers and duties of the Office of Mayor in the event of the absence, death, disability or resignation of the Mayor provided if the Chairperson is unable to assume the Office of Mayor, the Vice Chairperson shall assume the Office of Mayor.
-If the Vice Chairperson is unable to assume the office, the Town Council shall elect one of its members to assume the Office of Mayor.
-The fact of disability of the Mayor shall be determined by an affirmative vote of eight of the members of the Council and shall continue for such time until a majority of the Council members determine that such disability no longer exists.
-If a Council member assumes the powers and duties of the Mayor until the next biennial election, the Council member shall resign from the Council, and the Council shall fill the vacancy for the remainder of the Council's term.
+(b) The Chairperson shall also be the Deputy Mayor and shall exercise the powers and duties of the Office of Mayor in the event of the absence, death, disability or resignation of the Mayor provided if the Chairperson is unable to assume the office of Mayor, the Vice Chairperson shall assume the office of Mayor.
+If the Vice Chairperson is unable, the Town Council shall elect one of its members to assume the Office of Mayor.
+The fact of disability of the Mayor shall be determined by an affirmative vote of eight of the members of the Town Council and shall continue for such time until a majority of the Town Council members determine that such disability no longer exists.
+If a Town Council member assumes the powers and duties of the Mayor until the next biennial election, the Town Council member shall resign from the Town Council, and the Town Council shall fill the vacancy for the remainder of the Town Council's term.
 During all other periods when the Deputy Mayor exercises the powers and duties of Mayor, the Deputy Mayor shall retain the right to vote as a Councillor.

 (b) The Chairperson shall also be the Deputy Mayor and shall exercise the powers and duties of the Office of Mayor in the event of the absence, death, disability or resignation of the Mayor.
-The fact of disability of the Mayor shall be determined by an affirmative vote of eight of the members of the Council and shall continue for such time until a majority of the Council members determine that such disability no longer exists.
-If the Deputy Mayor shall assume the powers and duties of the Mayor until the next biennial election, the Deputy shall resign from the Council, and the Council shall fill the vacancy for the remainder of the Council's term.
-During all other periods when the Deputy Mayor exercises the powers and duties of Mayor, he or she shall retain his or her vote as a Councillor.
+The fact of disability of the Mayor shall be determined by an affirmative vote of eight of the members of the Council and shall continue for such time until a majority of the Council members-determine that such disability no longer exists.
+If the Deputy Mayor shall assume the powers and duties of the Mayor until the next biennial election, the Deputy shall resign from the Council,-and the Council shall fill the vacancy for the remainder of the Council's term.
+During all other-periods when the Deputy Mayor exercises the powers and duties of Mayor, he or she shall retain-his or her vote as a Councillor.

-- (c) Upon selection of a Chairperson, the Town Council shall elect one of its members to the office of Vice Chairperson who shall assume the Chairperson's duties in historycheethcolor: blue chairperson, duties in historycheethcolor: blue chairperson and duties of Deputy Mayor. - (d) At such meeting, and biennially thereafter, the Council shall also select a Clerk of the Council who shall receive and transmit communications for the Council and shall keep the records of its meetings and transactions in accord with the provisions of this Charter, the Ordinances, and Rules of the Council and perform such other services for the Council as may by resolution be prescribed.
+(c) Upon selection of a Chairperson, the Town Council shall elect one of its members to the office of Vice Chairperson who shall assume the Chairperson's duties in his or herthe Chairperson's absence including powers and duties of Deputy Mayor.

+(d) At such meeting, and biennially thereafter, the Town Council shall also select a Clerk of the Town Council who shall receive and transmit communications for the Town Council and shall keep the records of its meetings and transactions in accord with the provisions of this Charter, the Ordinances, and Rules of the Town Council and perform such other services for the Council as may by resolution be prescribed.